yagizher/gta-resources/readme.md

 # Introduction
 Hi, my name is [DiscworldZA](https://twitter.com/DiscworldZA).
-I create GTA V mods for FiveM
+I create GTA V mods for FiveM.

+I create mods while streaming.
+Give me a follow here for notifications [Twitch](https://www.twitch.tv/DiscworldZA)

 This is my repo for all the mods I create.
 Feedback is highly recommended.